 He also serves as a consultant on issues of learning and teaching in higher education.
-A faculty member for nearly thirty years and the former Director of the Perlman Center for Learning and Teaching at Carleton, he brings a wealth of experience to discussions of pedagogy, curricular innovation, institutional change and faculty development.
+A faculty member for over thirty years and the former Director of the Perlman Center for Learning and Teaching at Carleton, he brings a wealth of experience to discussions of pedagogy, curricular innovation, institutional change and faculty development.

 Louis Newman is married to Rabbi Amy Eilberg.
 Together they have three children with whom he loves to travel.
 He still gets his fingers dirty reading the New York Times print edition every morning.